VFLashM/tuple_list/README.md

 # Crate `tuple_list`

-Rust crate for variadic tuple metaprogramming.
+Rust crate for macro-free variadic tuple metaprogramming.

 Provides a way to recursively define traits for tuples of arbitrary size.